 Has your employer tried to pay you less than minimum wage or refused to pay overtime?
 If you feel you have an employment issue, you need advice from people who know labor laws.

 Contact the experienced attorneys at Armstrong & Vaught, P.L.C. to discuss your employment questions and concerns.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.